A LABOUR OF LOVE – JAMIE’S STORY

 This for me captured the true understanding and ethos of what my mother and father’s vision had been for Barmoor.
 An environment where you can feel restored, recovered and replenished.

 My mother, my wife Jodi and I continue to run the Park with an ambition for excellence that would make my father proud.
-And we're very much looking forward to the exciting new developments we have planned, including the full restoration of the castle to being a functional working building once again and our own take on peace and tranquillity at Barmoor with our new holiday home placements.
+And the addition of our young son Freddie to the family has made us all even more committed to fullfilling the potential he spotted in this place all of those years ago.
+We’re all very much looking forward to the exciting new developments we have planned, including the full restoration of the castle to being a functional working building once again and our own take on peace and tranquillity at Barmoor with our new holiday home placements.
+We hope you’ll come along with us on the journey.